 An Attribute has four components (aka fields ) :

-- Handler: This is the key of the attribute that we can address the attribute with.
-It is a 16-bit value (0x0001 – 0xFFFF).
+- Handle: This is the key of the attribute that we can address the attribute with.
+It is a 16-bit value (0x0001 – 0xFFFF) assigned by the SoftDevice to the attribute to uniquely identify it among other attributes in the table.

-- UUID: A Universally Unique IDentifier, this is used to specify the type of the attribute.
-The UUID is either a standard Bluetooth UUID ( 16 or 32 bits) or a vendor-specific UUID (128 bits).
+- UUID: A Universally Unique Identifier, this is used to specify the type of the attribute.
+The UUID is either a standard Bluetooth UUID ( 16 bits, aka BLE_UUID_TYPE_BLE ) or a vendor-specific UUID (128 bits, aka BLE_UUID_TYPE_VENDOR_BEGIN ).

 - Permissions: As the name implies, this field dictates the access permissions and the security level of the attribute.
 This enables fine-grained security enforcment as we will see in Lesson 13.